ftsrg-bta/lab-ethereum/guide.md

 When functions call other functions, the errors propagate up, making the whole chain of calls revert.
 However, there are a few exceptions from this rule: `send`, `call`, `delegatecall` and `staticcall` only indicate the error in their return value.
 These functions should be used with caution.
+Furthermore, since 0.6.0, the `try`/`catch` statement was introduced that can catch exceptions in external calls, stopping the propagation of exceptions.
+See details in the [documentation](https://solidity.readthedocs.io/en/v0.8.0/control-structures.html#try-catch).

 ### More examples

+- [Counter](http://ftsrg.mit.bme.hu/blockchain-ethereumlab/contracts/Counter.sol): A very basic counter.
 - [BmeCoin](http://ftsrg.mit.bme.hu/blockchain-ethereumlab/contracts/BmeCoin.sol): A simple token.
 - [DNS](http://ftsrg.mit.bme.hu/blockchain-ethereumlab/contracts/DNS.sol): Domain name registration service.

 ### Further reading

-Solidity supports some other language elements that were not discussed here, including [function modifiers](https://solidity.readthedocs.io/en/v0.5.15/contracts.html#function-modifiers), [events](https://solidity.readthedocs.io/en/v0.5.15/contracts.html#events), [inheritance](https://solidity.readthedocs.io/en/v0.5.15/contracts.html#inheritance), [interfaces](https://solidity.readthedocs.io/en/v0.5.15/contracts.html#interfaces) and [libraries](https://solidity.readthedocs.io/en/v0.5.15/contracts.html#libraries).
+Solidity supports some other language elements that were not discussed here, including [function modifiers](https://docs.soliditylang.org/en/v0.8.0/contracts.html#function-modifiers), [events](https://docs.soliditylang.org/en/v0.8.0/contracts.html#events), [inheritance](https://docs.soliditylang.org/en/v0.8.0/contracts.html#inheritance), [interfaces](https://docs.soliditylang.org/en/v0.8.0/contracts.html#interfaces) and [libraries](https://docs.soliditylang.org/en/v0.8.0/contracts.html#libraries).
-Solidity 0.6.0 also introduced exception handling using [try/catch](https://solidity.readthedocs.io/en/v0.6.0/control-structures.html#try-catch).
+Solidity 0.6.0 also introduced exception handling using [try/catch](https://solidity.readthedocs.io/en/v0.8.0/control-structures.html#try-catch).
-For more information, please refer to the [documentation](https://solidity.readthedocs.io/en/v0.5.15/).
+For more information, please refer to the [documentation](https://docs.soliditylang.org/en/v0.8.0/).

-Detailed tutorials are also available: [greeter](https://ethereum.gitbooks.io/frontier-guide/contract_greeter.html), [token](https://ethereum.gitbooks.io/frontier-guide/contract_coin.html), [crowdsale](https://ethereum.gitbooks.io/frontier-guide/contract_crowdfunder.html), [dao](https://ethereum.gitbooks.io/frontier-guide/contract_democracy.html).
-Furthermore, [Ethernaut](https://ethernaut.zeppelin.solutions/) and [Cryptozombies](https://cryptozombies.io/) are interactive tutorials.

 For the latest news, read the [Ethereum blog](https://blog.ethereum.org/).
+You can also check out the source code of the compiler on [GitHub](https://github.com/ethereum/solidity).

 While it may seem easy to develop Solidity code, it is also easy to make mistakes.
 Since the Ethereum blockchain is public, anyone can exploit such bugs, causing serious financial damages (e.g., [reentrancy in the DAO](https://medium.com/swlh/the-story-of-the-dao-its-history-and-consequences-71e6a8a551ee) or [overflow in the BECToken](https://medium.com/@peckshield/alert-new-batchoverflow-bug-in-multiple-erc20-smart-contracts-cve-2018-10299-511067db6536)).
 Furthermore, the blockchain is permanent so buggy contracts cannot be patched once deployed.
-It is therefore highly recommended to read about [security considerations](https://solidity.readthedocs.io/en/v0.5.15/security-considerations.html), [common attacks](https://medium.com/coinmonks/common-attacks-in-solidity-and-how-to-defend-against-them-9bc3994c7c18) and [best practices](https://consensys.github.io/smart-contract-best-practices/known_attacks/).
+It is therefore highly recommended to read about [security considerations](https://docs.soliditylang.org/en/v0.8.0/security-considerations.html), [common attacks](https://medium.com/coinmonks/common-attacks-in-solidity-and-how-to-defend-against-them-9bc3994c7c18) and [best practices](https://consensys.github.io/smart-contract-best-practices/known_attacks/).
-There is also a handful of tools targeting the verification of contracts, including [Truffle](https://truffleframework.com/), [Securify](https://securify.chainsecurity.com/), [MythX](https://mythx.io/), [Slither](https://github.com/crytic/slither), [solc-verify](https://github.com/SRI-CSL/solidity/), [VerX](https://verx.ch/) and [VeriSolid](https://github.com/VeriSolid/smart-contracts).
+There is also a handful of tools targeting the verification of contracts, including [Truffle](https://truffleframework.com/), [Securify](https://github.com/eth-sri/securify2), [MythX](https://mythx.io/), [Slither](https://github.com/crytic/slither), [solc-verify](https://github.com/SRI-CSL/solidity/), [VerX](https://verx.ch/) and [VeriSol](https://github.com/microsoft/verisol).

+**----------------------------------------**

+**WARNING: the part below is not yet updated to 0.8.0, it still corresponds to 0.5.15.**

+**----------------------------------------**

 ## Development and test environments